yckao/go-dataloader/README.md

 # go-dataloader

-A clean, safe, user-friendly implementation of [GraphQL's Dataloader](https://github.com/graphql/dataloader), written with generics in go (go1.18beta1).
+A clean, safe, user-friendly implementation of [GraphQL's Dataloader](https://github.com/graphql/dataloader), written with generics in go.

 ## Features